Dragon Ball: Dragon Ball Super

 On April 28, 2015, Toei Animation announced Dragon Ball Super (ドラゴンボール超, Doragon Bōru Sūpā), the first all-new Dragon Ball television series to be released in 18 years.
 It debuted on July 5 of that year and ran as a weekly series at 9:00 am on Fuji TV on Sundays until its series finale on March 25, 2018, after 131 episodes.
 Masako Nozawa reprised her roles as Goku, Gohan, and Goten.
 Most of the original cast reprised their roles as well.
 Koichi Yamadera and Masakazu Morita also reprise their roles, as Beerus and Whis, respectively.

 The story of the anime is set after the defeat of Majin Buu, when the Earth has become peaceful once again.
 Akira Toriyama is credited as the original creator, as well for "original story and character design concepts".
 It is also being adapted into a parallel manga.

 Super Dragon Ball Heroes

 In May 2018, an anime to promote the Super Dragon Ball Heroes card and video game series was announced.
 It was released online from July 1, 2018, to August 8, 2024.

 Dragon Ball Daima

 Dragon Ball Daima aired on Fuji TV from October 2024 to February 2025.
 It features a storyline set after the events of the Majin Buu Saga of Dragon Ball Z but before Dragon Ball Super and the last few episodes of Dragon Ball Z. It is the last work of Akira Toriyama.

+Dragon Ball Super: Beerus

+It is a re-edited and remastered version of the first three arcs of Dragon Ball Super with new animation.